 You’ve heard all about Giving Tuesday.
-You’ve heard about the magical effect Giving Tuesday can have on kicking off your nonprofit’s year-end fundraising efforts; you’ve heard about how millions were raised in 2019 for nonprofits across the world... and you’re ready to join in on the fun(draising).
+You’ve heard about the magical effect Giving Tuesday can have on kicking off your nonprofit’s year-end fundraising efforts; you’ve heard about how millions have been raised for nonprofits across the world... and you’re ready to join in on the fun(draising).

 There’s just one thing stopping you, though.
 It’s the same question that your board members ask every time a staffer suggests a new initiative or some ambitious intern proposes a new campaign.

 “How much is this going to cost us?”

 Let’s go straight to the horse’s mouth (by which we mean the actual Giving Tuesday website, GivingTuesday.org):

 “There are no costs to participating in GivingTuesday.
 GivingTuesday is a free and open movement to unleash generosity and all of our resources are available for free through our website.”

 There you have it, unicorns.
 There are absolutely no costs associated with using the term “Giving Tuesday” or the hashtag “#GivingTuesday” in conjunction with any fundraising campaign that your nonprofit may run on Giving Tuesday (or Giving Tuesday Now.)
 Give that intellectual property lawyer you put on retainer a call and tell him that trademark lawsuit you’d seen coming actually isn’t going to happen—the term “Giving Tuesday” is available for all nonprofits to use.